Aline Rocha: Skiing career

 In 2017, Rocha competed at the Cross-Country Ski World Cup in Ukraine.

 Rocha was selected for the 2018 Winter Paralympics in Pyeongchang, South Korea.
 She was the first Brazilian woman to compete at a Winter Paralympic Games, and was the country's flagbearer at the Parade of Nations.
 At the Games, she finished 12th in the 5 km sitting event, 15th in the 12 km sitting event and 22nd in the qualification round of the 1.5 km sprint classical sitting event.
 She was also part of the Brazilian team that finished 13th and last in the 4 x 2.5 kilometre mixed relay; she competed in two legs of the event.

 Rocha finished third in the 5 km event at the 2021 Paralympic Ski World Cup event in Kranjska Gora, Slovenia.
 In October 2021, she competed at the Paralympic Rollerski Championship.
 In January 2022, Rocha came fourth in the 15 km sitting event at the 2021 World Para Snow Sports Championships.

 Rocha qualified for the 2022 Winter Paralympics in Beijing, China.
 Rocha and Cristian Ribera were Brazil's flag bearers at the 2022 Winter Paralympics Parade of Nations.
 She came seventh in the 15 km sitting event, and 10th in the 7.5 km sitting event.
 She was fifth in her semi-final at the 1.5 km sprint sitting event, and did not qualify for the final.

-At the 2023 World Para Nordic Skiing Championships, Rocha won the sprint freestyle race, and finished third in both the 10km freestyle and 18 km classical events.
+At the 2023 World Para Nordic Skiing Championships, Rocha won the sprint freestyle race, and finished third in both the 10 km freestyle and 18 km classical events.